Tayya-D/End-to-End-MLOps/notes.md

 Can add code blocks and markdown blocks in the file -> Allows you to execute code and document at the same time

 install the .ipykernel if not already installed.
-This kernel is responsible for running and executing the python code in this particular jupiter notebook
+This kernel is responsible for running and executing the python code in this particular jupyter notebook

 create a requirements.txt to list the desired packages in one place.
 Can run the file with a specific command to install all the listed packages in our env in one go